- Home Workouts

 *Note, this is my personal journey.
 Every pregnancy, labor, delivery and postpartum journey looks and feels different.
 I do advise that you check with your physician or midwife before returning to exercise post-baby.

 Physically harder.
 I came out of this pregnancy with a 3+ finger width diastasis recti (or ab separation).
 My pelvic floor was a lot weaker.
 And my hemorrhoids continue to be an issue.
 As a result, I saw a pelvic floor therapist — Jennifer Joslyn at Motion MN in Minnetonka.
+You can read more about what to expect in a pelvic floor physical therapy appointment + the exercises Dr. Jen and I worked through in this post: about Diastasis Recti.
 After months of core and pelvic floor recovery I’ve now decreased my diastasis recti to less than 1.5 finger width separation.
 My pelvic floor is feeling stronger as I continue to increase glute and hip strength.
 And my hemorrhoids are still an issue, but are slowly getting better.

 Mentally easier.
 Transitioning into life with my first child, Brody, was a lot harder for me.
 I had postpartum depression, anxiety and rage.
 While it hasn’t been all butterflies and rainbows since Bella was born, my mental health is in a much better state this time.
 Having a second child has helped ‘chill’ me out a bit more.